jhajek/packer-vagrant-build-scripts/packer/aws-ec2-import/Readme.md

 https://packer.io/docs/templates/user-variables.html

+What the packer post-processor is doing is essentially running this:  https://docs.aws.amazon.com/vm-import/latest/userguide/vmimport-image-import.html

 ## How to get AWS Keys Securely into Packer

 There are a few ways to do this.
 I will show you one here, but there are much more secure and manageable ways to do this (see Hashicorp Vault).

 Copy the file: ```variables-sample.json``` into a file named ```variables.json```.
 This will give you a template along with having a file that will pass environment variables into the Packer build process.